calamity-m/job-scraper/README.md

 - Uses Gatsby for static site generation to act as a front-end view
 - Easily scalable and expandable

+You can view this application in progress via the following link: http://monteno-csc-2018.surge.sh/

 ## Contents
 - [Todo](#todo)
 - [Architecutre](#architecutre)